aviate15/sardines-pipeline/report/technical_report.md

 = 100 × 5 = 500 alignment operations
 ```

-Cross-referencing with forced alignment would require aligning every candidate against every other candidate's audio-text pair — but since each candidate is text-only (not tied to a distinct audio), this path is not even well-defined for cross-referencing.
+Cross-referencing with forced alignment would require aligning every candidate against every other candidate's audio-text pair, but since each candidate is text-only (not tied to a distinct audio), this path is not even well-defined for cross-referencing.
 The forced aligner scores text against audio, not text against text.
 Cross-referencing with a forced aligner would require a proxy, which reintroduces the Whisper dependency at N² scale.
 SARDINES uses Whisper exactly once per row, regardless of N.

 Additionally, our caching architecture ensures that each (audio\_id, candidate) alignment pair is computed at most once across the entire run.
 If the pipeline is restarted, no work is duplicated.
 Cross-referencing with N² pairs would be more expensive both at first run and on any restart.